Unemployment: NLC seeks collaboration with Canadian, German govts.

 On his part, the German Ambassador to Nigeria, Berhard Schlagheck, assured the NLC delegation of the collaboration.

-““I want to assure you of the readiness of the German government to collaborate with your congress in ensuring the development of the country and the trade union movement,” he added.
+““I want to assure you of the readiness of the German government to collaborate with your congress in ensuring the development of the country and the trade union movement,” he added.b(NAN)